At a Glance

 Spring Semester - Late January to mid-May

 Students share living accommodations in various residences.
 All residences are safe, clean, and secure, located in the Vedado district, within walking distance to Casa de Las Americas and the University of Havana.
 Students share ample rooms that are air-conditioned, with modern toilets and showers, and are provided with breakfast and dinner each day.
-Washing machines are available and bottled water is provided.
+Washing machines are available, and safe drinking water is provided.